William Gardner Choate: Later career and death

 Following his resignation from the federal bench, Choate resumed private practice in New York City from 1881 to 1920.
 With his wife, Mary Atwater Choate, he founded the girls school, Rosemary Hall, in 1890, and the Choate School, a boys school, in 1896, both in Wallingford, Connecticut (now combined as Choate Rosemary Hall).

+His wife Mary was the niece of Senator Edgar Atwater and Sarah S. Yale, member of the family of Senator Charles Atwater and the Yale family of Yale University.
+Sarah's cousin was Senator Charles Dwight Yale and her uncle was merchant William Yale.

-He died on November 14, 1920 in Wallingford.
+William Gardner Choate died on November 14, 1920, in Wallingford.